Mastering Negotiation Across Boundaries

 December 2020 Date:

-Course Coordinators: Alain Lempereur (Brandeis University) and Kalypso Nicolaïdis (University of Oxford)
+Course Coordinators: Alain Lempereur (Brandeis University) and Kalypso Nicolaïdis (EUI-STG)

 Many believe that negotiations is as much an art as a science.
 Whatever the case, being a successful negotiator is a skill that can be learned.
 The main comparative advantage one can acquire to become a skilled negotiator is the capacity to understand and shape the negotiating environment before circumstances force him or her to react.
 Doing that isn't so easy, however.
 Effective negotiation is not about being stubborn in the face of inevitable change.
 Nor is it about being passive when challenged.
 It is about mastering strategic and analytic skills that enable you, as a political or organizational leader, to accurately diagnose problems, build winning coalitions and craft robust agreements.